 What is Early Care and Learning?

 Early Care and learning are home based child care, child care centers, and preschools.
-The work is so important for many reasons, but particularly, the teachers and providers nurture growth both physically and social/emotionally.
-These providers give care and support to children and serve as one of the earliest teachers.
+The work is so important for many reasons, but particularly, the teachers and providers nurture a child's growth both physically and social/emotionally.
+These providers give care and support to children and serve as one of their earliest teachers.